jbenet/juan.benet.ai/_posts/2014-02-21-data-management-problems.md

 - [Big Data for Development: From Information to Knowledge Societies](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2205145)
 - [The impact of open access on research and scholarship](http://crln.acrl.org/content/73/2/83.full)

 The takeaway is data should be **open-source**, for **distribution** and **modification**.
+What is often left out of these discussions is the friction people experience when attempting to do either.
+From undergoing a lengthy peer-review process, to applying for accounts, to asking for modification permission for others' data... the hurdles are numerous, _even in **open access** repositories_.
+We need to complement **open access** with **easy access**, to both read and write, or download and publish.

 Imagine a world where researchers can fork and re-publish fixed, cleaned, reformatted datasets as easily as programmers fork code.

 Friends, the promised land is in sight.